Lundalogik/move-to-go/README.md

 - Import from CSV-files
 - Import from LIME Easy
 - Import from a Excel-file
-- Import from VISMA SPCS
+- Import from VISMA Administration 2000
 - Import from Salesforce
 - Import from a custom source